-Race details, tips, and security information is available on the official Blue Cross Broad Street Run website
+Race details, tips, and security information are available on the official Blue Cross Broad Street Run website

 The status of service across the SEPTA system is available on Twitter.
 Find your Route on the Customized Twitter Service Feeds section of this website